zebooka/gurumaps-style-ingreelab/README.md

 ## How to install

 To add this style into the app, download `Release (zip)` from the assets and save it to GuruMaps application folder.
-- Android: `/Android/data/com.bodunov.galileo/`
+- Android: `/Android/data/com.bodunov.galileo/` or `Android/data/com.bodunov.GalileoPro/files`
-- iOS: `Files App` → `Guru Maps` or from computer `Locations`/`iTunes` → `Your device` → `Files` → `Guru Maps`
+- iOS: `Files App` → `Guru Maps` or from computer `Locations`/`iTunes` → `Your device` → `Files` → `Guru Maps` or `Guru Maps Pro`
 - macOS: `~/Library/Containers/com.bodunov.galileo/Data/Documents/`.

-Then using file manager unzip it and new style will be added into the offline maps list as `Ingreelab HD vX.Y.Z`.
+Then using file manager unzip it, restart `Guru Maps` and new style will be added into the offline maps list as `Ingreelab HD vX.Y.Z`.

 ### Small tip

 In order for app data folder to appear, you need to create some point or record some track first.
 Some Android OS versions do not allow write access to application folders.
+You may need to use desktop computer for this.

 ## Why it is called *Ingreelab HD*?